-During my stay in Amsterdam for over three years, I always felt a childlike excitement when there was heavy rain.
+During my stay in Amsterdam, which lasted over three years, I always felt a childlike excitement when there was heavy rain.
 The city is flat; there are a lot of old roads that gather the rain in their irregularities.
 Once, on my way to the studio, a car splashed me.
 I was soaked.
-It was a weird experience; at first I was angry and went to find the driver.
-He said, “I'm sorry”, but I knew he did it on purpose.
-On Google, I discovered that splashing someone is a crime but that if the driver says “sorry” you can't take him or her to court.
-Then I flipped my perspective and started thinking that being splashed was actually an abject, melancholic experience.
-On my return to Amsterdam, I wanted to get splashed again from a puddle, but somehow in October there was not as much rain as usual, there were not enough puddles...
-Now, I'm asking Justyna where all the water goes.
+It was a weird experience - at first I was angry and went to find the driver.
+He said, “I'm sorry”, but I knew he had done it on purpose.
+Through Google I discovered that splashing someone is a crime, but that if the driver says “sorry” you can't take him or her to court.
+Then I flipped my perspective: I started thinking that being splashed was actually an abject, melancholic experience.
+Upon my return to Amsterdam, I wanted to get splashed again from a puddle, but somehow in October there was not as much rain as usual, and there were not enough puddles...
+Now, I'm asking Justyna where all that water goes.

 This project is supported by Amsterdams Fonds voor de Kunst and Adam Mickiewicz Institute.
 This year Piotr Urbaniec is supported by Mondriaan Fonds.